nbren12/python-packaging-rodeo/README.md

     pip install tensorflow <random pypi package>

 However, using multiple package managers leads to ugly/non-portable installation scripts that are hard to maintain and not very composable.
-Moreover, it has hard to lock dependencies, manage license, etc, across multiple tools.
+Moreover, it is hard to lock dependencies, manage license, etc, across multiple tools.

 This Rodeo is designed to find ONE tool that can manage these three dependencies